 Slip on a pair of Dive Tatapouri waterproof waders for a low tide reef ecology tour where you will get to interact with wild stingrays and other reef dwellers under the guidance of our experienced guides.
-For something abit more adventurous you may like to snorkel and swim with the majestic stingrays.

 2. Ride the World Famous Rere rockslide

 At Rere, just 30 minutes inland from Tairāwhiti Gisborne, you will find a not so hidden gem this natural water slide is 60 metres long the water that has flowed over it for over a 100yrs has smoothed the surface to allow you to grab a body board or inflatable and have some fun sliding down it into a naturally formed pool.
 Lots of fun for all ages and this one’s free.